Wanting to try out your product. Just curious which is better. People rave about your company all over the net. Based on the price is …

 The label on the bottom of the candle should say 100% Soy Wax.
 If it does not say that it is most likely a paraffin candle.
 But, keep in mind the candle industry is not regulated by the government so there are candle companies who will claim it’s 100% soy wax and it is really not.
 You must trust your source.

 A great way to tell is by its outward appearance.
 Soy wax tends to look creamy and soft, sometimes with subtle white discolorations and unique natural markings on the surface of the candle.
 Paraffin wax has a transparent texture, sometimes with dark discolorations and bubbles or craters on the top.

 Can I use a Candle Warmer With Your Candles?

 Some of them do, yes.
 In order to keep the ingredients of our candles as natural as possible.
 Pure Integrity has chosen to not use ultra-violet inhibitors.
 Therefore, some of the colors will fade over time.

 We recommend that customers keep candles in a cool and dry place when not in use.
 Most fading occurs when candles are exposed to direct sunlight.

-Pure Integrity candles smell so incredible because of our Innovative Fragrance Technology which consists of our Exclusive 7 Step Pouring Process and our exclusive Fragrances.
-Our 7 step poring process allows us to get a substantially greater amount of scent to absorb into our unique soy wax formulation.
+Pure Integrity candles smell so incredible because of our innovative fragrance technology and our 7 step pouring process .
+Our 7 step pouring process allows us to get a substantially greater amount of scent to absorb into our unique soy wax formulation.
 To be specific, Pure Integrity Soy Candles uses 50% more fragrance than any other candle today!
 Wow you can smell the difference.

 Our exclusive fragrances are specifically created for our soy wax formulation.
 They are soy based as opposed to the majority of fragrances which are petroleum based.
 Our fragrances are so strong and smell so realistic you just won’t believe it!
 They smell sooooooo good.